-- 1. TM 2011 Formalise the mandates (roles) - 2.
-TM 2011 Nominate the directors and other officers who are not already in place - 3.
+- 1. TM 2011 Formalise the mandates (roles) - TM 2011 Nominate the directors and other officers who are not already in place - 3.
 Early 2012 Draw up a charter and seek approval from the Steering Committee (e-mail ballot) - 4.
 Before IPAC12 Appoint a president - 5.
-Before IPAC12 Present rectors and the community 6. ~IPAC12 Commence scheme and organise the from 7.
-Late 2012 Prepare a long JACoW for discussion at the same of the scheme and organise the from JACoW for discussion at the scheme are many minor admits a scheme and out, such as: 5.
-Before IPAC12 - Present the new structure to lab directors and the community in general - 6. ∼IPAC12 Commence operating under the new scheme and organise the first stake-holders meeting - 7.
+Before IPAC12 Present the new structure to lab directors and the community in general - 6. ~IPAC12 Commence operating under the new scheme and organise the first stake-holders meeting - 7.
 Late 2012 Prepare a long term plan for the future of JACoW for discussion at the 2012 Team Meeting

-There are many minor administrative details which re-
+There are many minor administrative details which remain to be sorted out, such as:

-• Should all mandates start initially at the same time or should some provision be made so that not all of the officers will come to the end of their term at the same time?
+- Should all mandates start initially at the same time or should some provision be made so that not all of the officers will come to the end of their term at the same time?
 Perhaps a core group of directors could be appointed in 2011 and another 2 added in 2012 and maybe another 2 in 2013.

+- 08 JACoW Collaboration

+- 24 General